 Students with extensive dance training may elect to fulfill their dance requirements at one of the consortium universities or an area professional dance school.
 Each course taken elsewhere (at least two times per week, minimum 40 hours per semester) will equal one of Catholic University's dance courses per semester.
 Only students with advanced level training may request to take dance elsewhere.
 This will be determined during the first week of the semester.
 The student must first go to the Catholic University dance class of choice with an Off Campus Dance Form (available in the music departments office).
 The Off Campus Dance Form must be signed by the Catholic University dance instructor and the musical theatre adviser.
 The student will notify the instructor at the consortium institution or professional dance studio that he or she is taking the class in substitution for a one-credit class at Catholic University by presentation of the Off-Campus Dance Form.
 At the completion of the course, the dance instructor must sign the form certifying that the student has taken a minimum of 40 hours of dance instruction and has satisfactorily completed the class.
 The student must complete a curriculum exception sheet, signed by his or her musical theatre adviser and the dean, indicating a waiver of one dance credit.
 The student is required to file the Off-Campus Dance Form, with all appropriate signatures, in his or her academic file.

 If the student wishes to take advanced level dance courses during the summer, he or she must get pre-approval of the chosen university or professional dance studio and the course from the musical theatre adviser and the dance teacher.
 The Off- Campus Dance Form must then be signed by the Catholic University dance teacher, the musical theatre adviser and, at the conclusion of the course, the dance instructor certifying that all the requirements were met.

 In addition to tuition, students are required to pay a fee for each dance class taken at The Catholic University of America.
-Contact the music school for applicable fees.
+Contact the music departments for applicable fees.